Toyota Land Cruiser (J40)

 The Toyota Land Cruiser (J40) is a series of Land Cruisers made by Toyota from 1960 until 2001.
 The 40 series Land Cruisers featured a traditional body on frame construction, and most were built as 2-door models with slightly larger dimensions than the similar Jeep CJ.

 The model was available in short (J40/41/42), medium (J43/44/46) and long (J45/47) wheelbase versions, with petrol and diesel engines.
+Unlike previous models, the J40 was fitted with a two-speed transfer case, allowing for easier low-speed maneuvering on steep terrain.